Fort Lauderdale is to Pompano Beach as Cadillac is to Ford.

 At Sand Harbor there is an ancient hotel that retains the charm of the fifties, a bar and restaurant that serves great fish sandwiches, plus a nice view of the Intra-coastal Waterway.

 After lunch Ruth and I walk the beach and it reminds me why half the east coast moved to Florida and stayed.
-Ruth moved her 90 year old mom down from New York into a second floor condo above her as she explained it to me when we met on a plane flight to Newark when I was coming back from Columbia and she was going to New York to load her mom up, sell her house, and move her south for her retirement.
-When you take someone’s phone number it takes you all kinds of places.
+Ruth moved her 90 year old mom down to Florida from New York into a second floor condo above her.
+Ruth and I met on a plane flight to Newark when I was coming back from Columbia and she was going to New York to sell her mom’s house and move her back to Coral Springs.

-It is a slightly cool afternoon and at the little snack bar are folks gathering to chat, have coffee, eat, lounge under palm trees and be glad they don’t have to work.
+It is a slightly cool afternoon and at a little snack bar on the beach folks are gathering to chat, have coffee, eat, lounge under palm trees and be glad they don’t have to work at jobs they did ten years longer than they should because their kids were in college.

-The bond between mothers and daughters is sometimes tenuous, more often tough and durable.
+The bond between mothers and daughters is sometimes tenuous, but, more often, tough and durable.

 Love and duty are inextricably linked.